Kpaiy/rumble-hud/README.md

 - Portrait generation for the player only occurs when entering the gym
   - To regenerate your portrait after changing your avatar, you must leave and re-enter the gym (e.g. go to park and back)
+- Opponents can have their portrait taken while they're in awfully unflattering poses, e.g. full scorpion.
+  - This is funny as hell, not fixing this
 - In parks, if you're unlucky, other player portraits can be photobombed
-  - This is funny as hell, not fixing this
+  - This is also funny as hell, not fixing this

 ## Future Goals